alpinelinux/alpine-backup/README.md

 ### Enable daily backups

-Copy the provided `alpine-backup.cron` as `/etc/periodic/daily/alpine-backup` to make the backup run every night.
+Copy the provided `alpine-backup` to `/etc/periodic/daily` to make the backup run every night.

 ## Backup monitoring